-You are giving yourself a specific result to achieve in the future.
-You are telling yourself the direction you are heading and what you need to do to get there.
+You are giving yourself a specific result to achieve within a specific time frame.
+You are giving yourself a destination you want to reach and how to get there.

 The Benefits of Setting Specific Goals